 Any person or entity may donate prescription drugs at any pharmacy, hospital, or non-profit clinic that elects to participate in the program.
 These participating pharmacies, hospitals, and non-profit clinics shall dispense the donated prescription drugs to eligible Missouri residents in compliance with federal and state drug laws.
+Economic need is defined as a net family income below 300 percent of the federal poverty level.
 Persons receiving the donated prescription drugs may be charged a handling fee, which shall not exceed two hundred percent of the Medicaid dispensing fee.
 Any individual who knowingly resells any donated prescription drugs shall be guilty of a class D felony.
 Any person or entity who acts in good faith relating to the provisions of this act shall not be subject to civil or criminal liability.
-However, a person or entity is not immunized from claims for injury, death, or loss of property arising from the donation, acceptance or dispensing of prescription drugs deposited through this program which are defective or which do not comply with the prescription pursuant to which the drugs are dispensed.